This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 You also know the login service is affecting the web portal, because that is what introduced you to this problem, but does the issue effect any other services?

 First, navigate back to APM, and from Telco-Login Service, select Monitor > Service map:

 Both Telco-Web Portal and Telco-Warehouse Portal depend on Telco-Login Service.
 So, when the login service goes down, you start seeing errors in both portals.

 Use the same steps you used to investigate issues in the web portal to confirm there are issues in the warehouse portal.

 At the end of your investigation, you discovered:

-- Telco-Login Service and Telco-Web Portal raise alerts during critical violations
+- Telco-Login Service and Telco-Web Portal raise critical violation alerts

 - The login service's Java processes leak memory